 Faculty serve as the primary academic advisors for all matriculated students.
-However, the Academic Advising Center can serve as a secondary academic advising source for matriculated students for general questions and/or when faculty advisors are not available in a reasonable amount of time.
+However, the Academic Advising Center, located in the Learning Commons, can serve as a secondary academic advising source for matriculated students for general questions and/or when faculty advisors are not available in a reasonable amount of time.
 Further, the Academic Advising Center is the location for all non-matriculated student advising.